A Collection of Short Stories from the City of the Golden Gate

 Into that hole.
 The black sooty tube.
 The entrance to the underbelly of the Golden Gate city.
 Alarms went off.
 But the security barely started off their perches.
 Too cold.
 Too ridiculous to even think about chasing me.
 Bart smelled bad enough without getting my aroma on their fingers.

 Two hundred yards in I found the entrance to a utility room.
 Locks shattered.
 I fumbled with my phone.
 A waste of time.
 No service.
 No WiFi God forbid.
 But the location had to be at this distance somewhere.
 A forgotten room.
 Inside, a fluorescent light flickered.
-It hummed and seemed to cast off the dust at each vibration.
+It hummed and seemed to cast off a bit of dust at each vibration.
 Switching on and off.
 My eyes adjusted and then the smell.
 The stench of something dead.
 Something dead?
 More like someone dead.
 Who was I kidding?
 It reeked just on the other side of another door.
 I leaned against it.
 Hard to budge, something blocking it.
 Something heavy but also soft.
 When the door cracked a bit that stench knocked me to the floor.
 I applied a smear of Vicks Vapo rub pulled hastily from my jacket pocket.
 Since I was on the ground I used my feet and legs to force the door open.

 The other side.
 A dead man.
 Dead for a while.
 I’d say two weeks or more.
 Dressed in blue jeans, army surplus jacket, no shoes.
 His feet were white, but at the ankles his skin was black with soot.
 Somebody was wearing those shoes having removed them post mortem.
 Had to find my gloves, surgical gloves.
 I rolled him over.
 Checked his pockets.
 No ID.
 I pulled down on his shirt collar so I could see his shoulders.
 He had the tattoo I was looking for.
 Poor guy was an Army Ranger in better days.
 No sign of a violent end to this wretched man’s life.
 Nothing.
 But it doesn’t take a surgeon to see that whatever made him stop breathing was not a natural cause.

 No evidence that he died there either.
 Definitely dragged into this room from the one I came from, heel marks like snail tracks through the dust and soot.
-None on his heels.
 I took photos with my phone.
 Fired up a cigar even though I didn’t smoke.
 I needed it just to breathe.
 This was a tough one.
 And trying to see something probably not there wasn’t going to happen by persistence.
 I recalled the number of steps it took to get to this location, backed quietly out and jogged along the tracks until I could find an exit with cold grey sky on the other side.